Palmas, Tocantins: Airport

 The city is served by the Palmas Airport.
 Planned for a population of one million, Palmas airport is uncrowded, with only a few flights per day, mostly to and from Brasília.
 The airport is 30 km from city center, and is served by city bus (2 buses).

 Highways

 The Rodovia Coluna Prestes (TO-050) connects the city with Brasília.
 The Federal Highway (BR-153) connects Palmas north and south through a 60 km drive west to Paraiso de Tocantins.
 BR-153 is mostly not twinned.
-The principal avenue of the city is the avenida Theotônio Segurado, connecting the North Director Plan with Taquaralto, on the South Palmas.
+The arterial avenues of the city is the Avenida Teotônio Segurado, connecting the North Director Plan with Taquaralto, on the South Palmas, and Avenida Juscelino Kubitschek, connecting the west of Palmas and Ponte Fernando Henrique Cardoso with the state highway TO-050.

 Railway

 There is no passenger rail service to Palmas.
 The newly constructed North-South Railway (Ferrovia Norte-Sul), runs near Palmas.
 It is intended to alleviate Brazil's heavy truck traffic and to carry bulk goods to ports in North-Eastern Brazil.